ArgonDesign/gumpifier/README.md

 7. `python3 API/Mask_RCNN/setup.py install`

 ### Set the Tensorflow server running

 1. `python TF_server.py`

-If the port TF_server.py attempts to use is in use, you can change it in `portConfig.txt`.
+If the port TF_server.py attempts to use is in use, you can change it in `portConfig.txt`

-### Set the http server going
+### Set the http server going (built on Ubuntu)

+See information in repo/uWSGI/README.md for help on building uWSGI.

 1. In a different console window: `cd` into the repo and activate the venv
 2. `cd uWSGI`